 - 4.7.1 The Sustainable Development Goals (SDGs) adopted in 2015 by the UN General Assembly build upon the Millennium Development Goals, converge with the 2030 Development Agenda, and include Financing for Development and Climate Change. - 4.7.2 PSI believes that while parts of the 2030 Agenda provide an alternative narrative to neoliberal policies, several significant flaws remain.
-Most fundamentally, the implementation and accountability mechanisms are voluntary. - 4.7.3 Further, it is the first time that UN policy has officially promoted public-private partnerships (PPPs), creating a vehicle for privatisation, even though there are no clear criteria to ensure private sector intervention is in line with public interest, despite public resources being used to support the private sector. - 4.7.4 In addition to actions outlined in the introduction to this chapter, in chapter 2 and other relevant sections, PSI will continue to: - a) Follow the implementation and monitoring of the SDGs and conduct training in pilot countries; - b) Pressure governments to fulfil their commitments to achieve decent work for all, economic, social and ecological sustainability; - c) Call for a people-centred, human rights-based approach to sustainable development; - d) Assist affiliates to negotiate the implementation of SDGs and ensure the process is driven from the bottom up with the participation of trade unions, civil society and all those affected; - e) Integrate PSI's other work, such as in human rights, water and health, gender-responsive public services, tax and anti-privatisation, into our sustainable development work.
+Most fundamentally, the implementation and accountability mechanisms are voluntary. - 4.7.3 Further, it is the first time that UN policy has officially promoted public-private partnerships (PPPs), creating a vehicle for privatisation, even though there are no clear criteria to ensure private sector intervention is in line with public interest, despite public resources being used to support the private sector; - 4.7.4 In addition to actions outlined in the introduction to this chapter, in chapter 2 and other relevant sections, PSI will continue to: - a) Follow the implementation and monitoring of the SDGs and conduct training in pilot countries: - b) Pressure governments to fulfil their commitments to achieve decent work for all, economic, social and ecological sustainability; - c) Call for a people-centred, human rights-based approach to sustainable development; - d) Assist affiliates to negotiate the implementation of SDGs and ensure the process is driven from the bottom up with the participation of trade unions, civil society and all those affected; - e) Integrate PSI's other work, such as in human rights, water and health, genderresponsive public services, tax and anti-privatisation, into our sustainable development work; - f) When negotiating global agreements with multinationals, PSI will seek integration of the formal aspects of sustainable development alongside other constraints on the companies.